 5 Eating Habits That Can Mess With Your Sleep

-You’re probably not likely to be hungry if you’re going to bed two to three hours after your last meal of the day.
-But, if you don’t go to bed for four or more hours until after dinner, a small snack — like plain yogurt and fruit or Beachbody Recharge — an hour before bed is fine, says Broihier.
-“Large meals before bed frequently keep people up because reclining after eating a big meal can cause heartburn or gastroesophageal reflux (or GERD).”
+If you don’t go to bed for four or more hours after you eat dinner, a small snack — like plain yogurt and fruit — an hour before bed is fine, says Broihier.

 Have a low-sugar, fiber-rich snack an hour before bed if you’re hungry.
 Top 1/2 cup of low-fat plain cottage cheese with berries, or top a slice of whole wheat bread with avocado slices spritzed with lemon juice.

-Spicy foods can do a number on anyone’s digestive system, but Broihier says “Combining spicy food with fatty food (such as a cheesy, spicy Tex-Mex dish) shortly before bed can be even worse.
-Say no to those late-night nachos!”
+The same goes for spicy foods.
+“Combining spicy food with fatty food (such as a cheesy, spicy Tex-Mex dish) shortly before bed can be even worse.
+Say no to those late-night nachos,” says Broihier.